vasilislasdas/motionretargeting/README.md

 ### Preprocessing

-In order to preprocess the dataset, do the following, from a python console, assuming you are in the root folder of the repository:
+In order to preprocess the dataset, do the following, from a terminal, assuming you are in the root folder of the repository:
 ```
         cd utils/
         python preprocess.py